What You Need to Know About Criminal Battery in New Mexico

 - Conviction of criminal battery can result in jail time

-- Conviction of a criminal battery case can result in Immigration consequences
+- Conviction of a criminal battery case can result in hefty consequences

 Our criminal battery lawyer knows the ins and outs of the legal system.
 He can ensure that your needs are met throughout the process.